agross/docker-reveal/README.md

 1. Use [`gosu`](https://github.com/tianon/gosu) when required to run as non-root
 1. Have integration tests
-1. Build the `Dockerfile` in a running container, REPL-style
+1. Develop the `Dockerfile` in a running container, REPL-style
 1. Include a `HEALTHCHECK` in the Dockerfile or run containers with `--health-{cmd,interval,timeout,retries}`
+1. Define directories that will contain persistent data with `VOLUME`s
+1. Use multi-stage builds if you have SDK requirements for the build that you do not need for production

 Commands shown: